Modified dipole-dipole interactions in the presence of a nanophotonic waveguide: Introduction

 An ensemble of emitters coupled to a common environment displays collective behaviour.
 This includes the enhanced and inhibited emission of photons from the ensemble (so-called super and subradiance, respectively) \cite{PhysRev.93.99,Lehmberg-1970,James-1993}, and the emergence of induced dipole-dipole interactions among the emitters \cite{Sutherland-2016,Needham-2019,Damanet2016}.
 The rates associated with these processes can be modified via the specific choice of the environment and its boundary conditions, which may be tailored in order to obtain desirable properties.
 For example, introducing a dielectric or metallic structure in close proximity to an atomic gas, modifies the local electromagnetic spectrum and hence the collective behaviour of the ensemble \cite{Jones-2018,Sinha-2018,Fuchs-2018,PhysRevA.95.033818,PhysRevB.82.075427}.
 This effect was noticed by Purcell in 1950 \cite{PhysRev.69.37} and has later been verified in various experiments involving atoms or electrons in cavities, and molecules coupled to dielectric structures \cite{PhysRevLett.50.1903, PhysRevLett.55.67, PhysRevLett.55.2137, PhysRevLett.65.1877}.

 Among these structures, so-called nanophotonic waveguides, such as single mode optical nanofibers \cite{PhysRevLett.104.203603,Ding:10} or integrated photonic nanostructures \cite{Lodahl2015,Ritter2018,Skljarow2020,Skljarow2022}, particularly stand out since they provide strong and homogenous coupling between the emitters and long coherence times \cite{Reitz2013}, and also due to the confined or guided field modes carried by these nanostructures, which can lead to propagation-direction-dependent (chiral) emission \cite{Lodahl2017}.
 The translationally invariant nature of these guided modes gives rise to infinitely ranged coherent dipole-dipole interactions and incoherent couplings between the emitters.
-These all-to-all interactions have recently facilitated, for example, the observation of super- and subradiance \cite{Pivovarov2021,Solano,Pennetta2022}, the study of non-trivial topology \cite{Vega2021,Bello2022,McDonnell2022}, the realization of long-lived photon storage and multiple photon bound states \cite{Asenjo2017,Buonaiuto2019,Mahmoodian2020,Wang2022} and the investigation of new dynamical phases and phase transitions \cite{Sedov2020,Buonaiuto2021}.
+These all-to-all interactions have recently facilitated, for example, the observation of super- and subradiance \cite{Pivovarov2021,Solano,Pennetta2022}, the study of non-trivial topology \cite{Vega2021,Bello2022,McDonnell2022}, the realization of long-lived photon storage and multiple photon bound states \cite{Asenjo2017,Albrecht2019,Buonaiuto2019,Mahmoodian2020,Wang2022} and the investigation of new dynamical phases and phase transitions \cite{Sedov2020,Buonaiuto2021}.
 The modes propagating in the space outside of the nanostructure are often referred to as radiation or unguided modes.
-Unfortunately, since these modes can propagate in any direction in space, their contribution to the coherent and incoherent interactions between the emitters is highly non-trivial \cite{Asenjo2017,Kornovan2016,Stourm2020,Sheremet2021} and they are often approximated by the free-space modes \cite{Solano,PhysRevA.95.023838}.
-This approximation, however, inevitably breaks down when the emitters are close to the nanostructure.
+Unfortunately, since these modes can propagate in any direction in space, their contribution to the coherent and incoherent interactions between the emitters is highly non-trivial, containing, for example, frequency integrals that either converge very slowly or not at all.
+Hence, they are often approximated by the free-space modes \cite{Solano,PhysRevA.95.023838}, an approximation that, however, inevitably breaks down when the emitters are close to the nanostructure.
+A number of works have nicely provided expressions for these contributions in terms of complex integration contours or calculated them numerically under strong approximations, like low-frequency cut-offs \cite{Asenjo2017,Kornovan2016,Stourm2020,Sheremet2021}, but up to now how to compute these contributions exactly remains an open challenge.